UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/weekly_logs/Personal Logs/Omar.md

 - **Retrospective:**
   - Backend implementation for Auth0 is progressing well
   - Continued efforts on OMR with promising advancements

+  ### Next Cycle Goals (What are you going to accomplish during the next cycle)

+1. **OMR:**
+   - Work on implementing features for exam creation and Optical Mark Recognition (OMR).

+2. **Correct some features on the instructor Dashboard:**
+   - Implement role-based authentication to manage different user types.

 ## Wednesday (6/20- 6/26)

 ### Timesheet